ai-on-gke/website/site/content/docs/tutorials/hyperdisk-ml/_index.md

     gcloud compute instances attach-disk $VM_NAME --disk=$DISK_NAME --zone=$ZONE
     ```

+## Create a template snapshot of the disk with the content of the GCS bucket

 1. Get your current IP to create a new Firewall rule
     ```sh
     curl ifconfig.me